simonw/datasette/docs/authentication.rst

 This command takes one required argument - the ID of the actor to be associated with the created token.

-You can specify an ``--expires-after`` option in seconds.
+You can specify a ``-e/--expires-after`` option in seconds.
 If omitted, the token will never expire.

 The command will sign the token using the ``DATASETTE_SECRET`` environment variable, if available.
 You can also pass the secret using the ``--secret`` option.